-§ 26-1.13 Civil fines.
+Sec.
+23-1.13 Civil fines.

-- (a) Any person [who violates] violating this chapter, any rule adopted pursuant thereto, any permit issued pursuant thereto, or any condition of a shoreline setback variance [shall,] will, upon notice issued pursuant to § 26-1.14, be deemed to have committed a civil violation and [shall] will be subject to an initial civil fine not to exceed [\$10,000] \$100,000 per violation and a maximum daily fine of [\$1,000] \$10,000 until the violation is corrected or a shoreline setback variance is granted. - (b) [A] Any order to pay civil fines will not be stayed by the submittal of a shoreline setback variance application [submitted after an applicant's having completed the activity or structure, or having been cited for the activity or the construction without having obtained a variance, shall not stay any order to pay civil fines.] after the applicant has initiated, completed, or been cited for the activity.
+- (a) Any person [who violates] violating any provision of this chapter, any rule adopted pursuant thereto, any permit issued pursuant thereto, or any condition of a shoreline setback variance shall, upon notice issued pursuant to Section 23-1.14, be deemed to have committed a civil violation and shall be subject to an initial civil fine not to exceed [\$10,000.00] \$100,000 per violation and a maximum daily fine of [\$1,000.00] \$10,000 until the violation is corrected or a variance is granted. - (b) [A] Any order to pay civil fines will not be stayed by the submittal of a shoreline setback variance application [submitted subsequent to an applicant's having completed the activity or structure, or having been cited for the activity or the construction without having obtained a variance, shall not stay any order to pay civil fines.] after the applicant has initiated, completed, or been cited for the activity.

-§ 26-1.14 Enforcement.
+Sec.
+23-1.14 Enforcement.

-- (a) Issuance of notice of violation and order.
-If the director determines that any person is violating this chapter, any rule adopted thereunder, any permit issued pursuant thereto, or any condition of a shoreline setback variance, the director may have the person served[, by registered or certified mail, delivery, or publication,] with a written notice of violation and order[-] in compliance with the agency's administrative rules. - (1) Contents of the notice of violation.
-The notice [shall] must include at least the following information: - (A) Date of notice; - (B) The name and address of the person given notice; - (C) The section number of the ordinance or rule [which] that has been violated; - (D) The nature of the violation; and - (E) The location of the violation and the date and time that the violation was discovered.
+- (a) Issuance of Notice of Violation and Order.
+If the director determines that any person is violating any provision of this chapter, any rule adopted thereunder, any permit issued pursuant thereto, or any condition of a shoreline setback variance, the director may have the person served[, by registered or certified-mail, delivery, or publication,] with a written notice of violation and order[-] in compliance with the agency's administrative rules. - (1) Contents of the Notice of Violation.
+The notice [shall] must include at least the following information: - (A) Date of notice:

-- (2) Contents of the order.
-The order may require the person to do any or all of the following: - (A) Cease and desist from the violation; - (B) Correct the violation at the person's own expense, which may include removal of any structure and restoration of land to previous conditions; - (C) Pay a civil fine not to exceed [\$10,000] \$100,000 in the manner, at the place, and before the date specified in the order; - (D) Pay a civil fine not to exceed [\$1,000] \$10,000 per day for each day in which the violation persists, in the manner, at the place, and before the date specified in the order; and - (E) Appear before the director at a time and place specified in the order and answer the charges specified in the notice of violation.
+- (B) The name and address of the person given notice; - (C) The section number of the ordinance or rule [which] that has been violated; - (D) The nature of the violation; and - (E) The location of the violation and the date and time that the violation was discovered. - (2) Contents of the Order.
+The order may require the person to do any or all of the following: - (A) Cease and desist from the violation; - (B) Correct the violation at the person's own expense, which may include removal of any structure and restoration of land to previous conditions; - (C) Pay a civil fine not to exceed [\$10,000.00] \$100,000 in the manner, at the place, and before the date specified in the order; - (D) Pay a civil fine not to exceed [\$1,000.00] \$10,000 per day for each day in which the violation persists, in the manner, at the place, and before the date specified in the order; and - (E) Appear before the director at a time and place specified in the order and answer the charges specified in the notice of violation.

-The order [shall] must advise the person that the order [shall] will become final 30 days after the date of its [mailing, delivery, or publication,] service unless written request for a hearing is mailed or delivered to the director [within 30 days.] prior to expiration of the 30-day period.
+The order [shall] must advise the person that the order [shall] will become final 30 days after the date of its [mailing, delivery, or publication] service unless written request for a hearing is mailed or delivered to the director [within said 30 days.] prior to expiration of the 30-day period.

-(b) Effect of order-right to hearing.
-The order issued by the director under this section [shall] will become final 30 days after the date of the [mailing, delivery, orpublication] service of the order.
-The person [to whom] in receipt of the notice [isdirected] may request a hearing before the director.
+(b) Effect of Order-Right to Hearing.
+The provisions of the order issued by the director under this section [shall] will become final 30 days after the date of the [mailing, delivery, or publication] service of the order.
+The person [to whom] in receipt of the notice [is directed] may request a hearing before the director.
 A request for a hearing [shall] will not stay any provision of the order.